microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-04.md

 1. Stop the running services (Ctrl+C) and close the terminal windows.

     _If you're up for it, try to swap-out Redis with another state provider.
-See the [the list of available stores in the Dapr documentation](https://docs.dapr.io/operations/components/setup-state-store/supported-state-stores/)).
+See [the list of available stores in the Dapr documentation](https://docs.dapr.io/operations/components/setup-state-store/supported-state-stores/)).
 To configure a different state-store, you need to change the file `Resources/dapr/components/statestore.yaml`._

 ## Step 3: Optional, use Dapr state management with the Dapr SDK for .NET